WPTravelteam/wp-travel/readme.txt

 * Fixed booking and payment status update from admin not working.
 * Fixed too few arguments while rendering trip review in trip single and archive page.
 * Fixed Trip Enquiry not working outside of WP Travel pages.
+* Fixed To email not working in booking and payment email.
+* Fixed Email template editor not showing for booking, payment, and enquiry email.

 = 4.5.3 =
 Release Date: 10th March, 2021